Private credit investor 7

 Private credit is typically the label used for investors, when investing in financial products that loan out funds to other parties.
 The borrower side, often refers to these financial products as private lending or private loans.

 Private credit typically refers to non-bank lenders supplying capital to businesses, individuals, trusts, property developers and SMSFs for LRBAs.
 Non-bank lenders are lenders who sit outside the traditional banking sector, that are typically not deposit taking institutions (there are exceptions especially in America).
-They typically lend capital that is their own or that of investors (such as investors, family offices, sovereign funds or institutional players).
+They typically lend capital that is their own or that of investors (sophisticated investors, family offices, sovereign funds or institutional players).

 Non-bank lenders can include 2nd and 3rd tier lenders, managed funds, private lending companies, individual trusts, individual SMSF’s and investment firms.